-

 - V. I. Sokolov

-The present paper presents the results of further investigations undertaken to determine the optical symbols of various minerals.
-The table provides the selected observations in mica plates.
-At the end of the article, more detailed data are provided regarding observations in simple and combined plates, as well as the characteristics of individual members of the group under consideration (muscovite, alomite, biotite, phlogopite, etc.).
+This paper presents the results of further research undertaken to determine the optical symbols of various minerals.
+A table of individual observations in mica plate is provided.
+At the end of the article, more detailed data regarding observations in simple and combined plates are provided, as well as the characteristics of individual members of the group under consideration (muscovite, alomite, biotite, phlogopite, etc.).

 -